nbbb24/TCM/readme.md

 # Tongue Coating Classification

-This project is focused on classifying tongue coating images using a Vision Transformer (ViT) model.
-The dataset consists of images labeled with different tongue coating types, and the model is trained to predict these labels.
+This project is focused on classifying tongue coating images using both Vision Transformer (ViT) and ResNet models.
+The dataset consists of images labeled with different tongue coating types, and the models are trained to predict these labels.

 ## Project Structure

-- **CV/Classification/**: Contains the main classification scripts and data.
+- **CV/**: Contains the main classification scripts and data.
-  - **vit.py**: The main script for training and testing the Vision Transformer model.
+  - **vit.py**: Script for training and testing the Vision Transformer model.
+  - **resnet.py**: Script for training and testing the ResNet model.
-  - **extract_label.py**: Utility script for extracting paths and labels from image filenames that saved as train/test/val text.
+  - **extract_label.py**: Utility script for extracting paths and labels from image filenames.
   - **find_label.py**: Script for finding and processing labels.
   - **combine_image.py**: Script for combining images, if applicable.
   - **class_label**: Contains the mapping of class labels to integers.
   - **requirements.txt**: Lists the Python dependencies required for the project.
   - **model_weights/**: Directory where trained model weights are saved.
   - **results/**: Directory where results such as plots are saved.
-  - **yolo_data/**: Contains the dataset.
+  - **data/**: Contains the dataset.
     - **images/**: Directory containing all images.
-      - **all/**: Subdirectory with all images used for training, validation, and testing.
     - **label/**: Contains text files with image paths and labels.
-      - **train.txt**: Training dataset labels.
-      - **val.txt**: Validation dataset labels.
-      - **test.txt**: Test dataset labels.

 ## Environment Setup